Billy-Spearman-WCCI/RaceCarExtension/README.md

 * Rules: Never actually write *any* code in the `main` branch.
   Really, there's no need to ever do a `git checkout main` on your laptop.
-* Suggestion: if possible, work on different files; if that isn't possible, try to work on different parts of the file.
+* Suggestion: don't ever have two people edit the same file at the same time.
+If you do need to, make it a super-small change.
+* Completely safe -- your branch is separate from everything else
     * Every story should have its own "feature branch"
-    * Branches can be called anything, but it's kinda nice to have a consistent naming convention, like "FEATURE_story"
+        * Branches can be called anything, but it's kinda nice to have a consistent naming convention, like " FEATURE_story"
-    * To create a branch `git checkout -b feature_list_shelters`
+        * To create a branch `git checkout main; git pull; git status; git checkout -b feature_list_shelters`
-    * To switch to a branch `git checkout feature_list_shelters`
+        * If you happen to need to switch branches (rare) `git checkout feature_list_shelters`
             * (Only time really to switch between branches is if you're working on multiple stories at once, which is usually not a good idea.)
         * Notice that the bash shell prompt is super-useful (except perhaps on Macs...that depends on how it's setup)
     * Doing
       a `git status; git add .; git status; git commit -m "SomethingShortButWillRemindYou"; git status; git push; git status` on a regular basis will make for a happy and healthy life.
+        * All of this is just in your branch and won't bother anyone else
-* Get into the habit of doing `git fetch; git merge origin/main` frequently.
+    * Whenever the team *accepts* a Pull Request, everyone on the team needs to do `git fetch; git merge origin/main; git status`.
+      We do this so GitHub won't say your feature branch is out-of-date.
         * `git fetch` --> makes your repository know about anything which happened at GitHub
         * `git merge origin/main` --> merges anything recently added to GitHub's "main" branch onto your feature branch
 * When you think your feature branch is ready:
     * Do another `git fetch; git merge origin/main; git status`, and then do any necessary adds/commits/pushes.
     * Go onto GitHub and create a Pull Request.